DerekDanielson/DerekDanielson/README.md

 - 👋 Hi!
 I’m Derek Danielson

-- I'm currently attending Springboard FullStack program with the intent to become a front-end Developer.

 - I am currently looking for a role as a front-end Dev.

 - What I love and what motivates me in coding is the fact that it's like having super powers!
 To be able to create anything is an amazing capability to me!